LASIK/PRK Surgery Westchester County, NY

 How Much Does LASIK Cost in Westchester County?

 The cost of LASIK in Westchester County will generally range between $1,500 and $3,000 per eye.
 The price will vary depending on the type of laser eye surgery performed, various surgeons’ fees, and post-operative care.
 For a personal price estimate, schedule a consultation at the Lippman Eye Care Center in New Rochelle today.

 Steps to Getting Laser Vision Correction in Westchester County

 First Step – Free Refractive Surgery Screening

-Contact Dr. Lippman’s Eye Care Center at 914-636-3600 or by e-mail to schedule a free one-on-one screening.
+Contact Dr. Lippman’s Eye Care Center by phone or e-mail to schedule a free one-on-one screening.
 During your screening, you will undergo a brief exam checking your spectacle prescription, and corneal, health and thickness.
 These tests will determine if you are a candidate for laser vision correction.
 If this procedure is not for you, we’ll tell you so.
 If you are a candidate, you will have an opportunity to have all your questions answered personally.
 Dr. Lippman’s goal is to help you develop a complete understanding of LASIK surgery and your particular situation so that you can make an informed decision.